-2. Vegetative Resources
+2.7.2 Vegetative Resources

-Cursory observations reveal a diverse vegetative resource surrounding and in Millwood Lake.
+Cursory observations reveal a diverse vegetative resource surrounding and in Millwood Lake (Table 2-4).
 The forest area around Millwood Lake is principally hardwoods interspersed with scattered pines.
-On the flood plains, hardwoods, such as ash, river birch, black gum, hackberry, hickory, sycamore, willow, willow oak, water oak, and various other species of oak are predominant.
-On higher ground the cover consists of loblolly pine, southern red oak, with associated sweet gum, shortleaf pine, post oak, and persimmon.
+On the flood plains, hardwoods, such as ash (Fraxinus L.), river birch (Betula nigra L.), black gum (Nyssa sylvatica Marshall), hackberry (Celtis L.), hickory (Carya Nutt.), American sycamore (Platanus occidentalis L.), willow (Salix L.), willow oak (Quercus phellos L.), water oak (Quercus nigra L.), and various other species of oak (Quercus L.) are predominant.
+On higher ground the cover consists of loblolly pine (Pinus taeda L.), southern red oak (Quercus falcata Michx.), with associated sweet gum (Liquidambar styraciflua L.), shortleaf pine (Pinus echinata Mill.), post oak (Quercus stellata Wangenh.), and persimmon (Diospyros virginiana L.).
 Most of the project lands are moderately to heavily forested, but small open areas which were cultivated or used for pastureland, are still scattered throughout the wooded areas.

-Vegetation ranges from blackland prairies on the upper elevations to aquatic vegetation in the lake.
+Vegetation ranges from Blackland prairies on the upper elevations to aquatic vegetation in the lake.
 Before European settlement in southwest Arkansas, the landscape of the Interior Western Gulf Coastal Plain contained a patchwork of hardwood forests on bottomland sites and mixed pine-hardwood or pine forests in the surrounding uplands.
-Upland forests varied a great deal in stand density from forests dominated by hardwoods, pines, to woodlands and savannahs, and to prairies or glades at the low-density end of the spectrum (Ogle, Witsell, and Gentry 2020).
+Upland forests varied a great deal in stand density from forests dominated by hardwoods and pines to woodlands and savannahs, and to prairies or glades at the low-density end of the spectrum (Ogle, Witsell, and Gentry 2020).
 Before European settlement these upland sites were maintained by frequent fires of both natural and human origin.

-As a result of European settlement, timber harvests and agriculture changed the character of the vegetation on southwest Arkansas's landscapes by replacing the native vegetation with dense forest stands, row crops, and pastures.
+As a result of European settlement, timber harvests and agriculture changed the character of the vegetation on southwest Arkansas's landscapes by replacing the native vegetation with dense forest stands, row crops, and pastures (Figure 2-6).
 European settlement, especially through the past century, also brought fire suppression which has dramatically changed the characteristics of the wildland vegetation in southwest Arkansas.